vnagpal25/Data_Structures_Algorithms/program4/floyds_alg/README.md

 - src/minheap.cc
 - input.txt
   - make sure disconnected nodes are represented by 0 weight distances as well
-  - have the input formatted as, with spaces within lines:
+  - have the input formatted as, with spaces within lines.
+If infinite distance between two nodes , represent as inf in the input:
     - X X X X
     - X X X X
     - X X X X